Matings of Cubic polynomials with a fixed critical point, Part I: Thurston Obstructions: Proof of Main Theorem

-In the first case, denote the component of $S^2 \setminus \gamma$ containing the two fixed critical points by $B$.
+In the first case, denote the component of $\Sigma \setminus \gamma$ containing the two fixed critical points by $B$.
 By an application of Lemma~\ref{l:RH}, we see that $F^{-1}(B)$ consists of an annulus $A$ and a disk $B'$.
 The disk is a subset of the region $U_1$ and the annulus is contained in the region $U_2$; furthermore, the annulus contains both of the fixed critical points of $F$.
 The components of $F^{-1}(\gamma)$ are the curve $\partial B'$ and the two curves of $\partial A$ (see Figure~\ref{f:newtonproof1}).
 It follows that none of the components of $F^{-1}(\gamma)$ separate the two fixed critical points -- in other words, none of the preimage curves is in $\widetilde{\Gamma}$.

-In the second case, denote the component of $S^2 \setminus \gamma$ by $C$.
-Since $C$ contains no critical values, the set $F^{-1}(C)$ contains three disks, none of which contains any critical points.
+In the second case, denote the component of $\Sigma \setminus \gamma$ which contains no critical values by $C$.
+Since $C$ contains no critical values, the set $F^{-1}(C)$ consists of three disks, none of which contains any critical points.
 It follows that none of the preimages of $\gamma$ can separate the two fixed critical points (see Figure~\ref{f:newtonproof2}), and so no curve in $F^{-1}(\gamma)$ can belong to $\widetilde{\Gamma}$.